Effectively utilize Backlog's API

 If you want to delete information, send the DELETE method.

-Conversely, if you do not add the DELETE method, it will not be deleted unless there is an intention to delete it (or there is a mistake in the program).
+Conversely, if you do not include the DELETE method, it will not be deleted unless you intend to delete it (or there is a programming error).

-# Delete issue # Either ID or Key can be specified for issueIdOrKey curl -X DELETE https://[subdomain].backlog.jp/api/v2/issues/[issueIdOrKey]?apiKey=[API KEY ]
+# Delete an issue # Either ID or Key can be specified in the issueIdOrKey part curl -X DELETE https://[subdomain].backlog.jp/api/v2/issues/[issueIdOrKey]?apiKey=[API KEY]

 A useful tool for checking API operation

-When I run Backlog's API in Chrome, the results of the API execution are garbled, but since around version 55, it has become impossible to change the character code, so there is no way to improve it.
+When you run Backlog's API in Chrome, the results are garbled.
+However, since version 55, it has become impossible to change the character encoding, so there is no way to fix this.

-(Probably because it's not HTML, so no encoding is specified)
+(Probably because it is not HTML, so no encoding is specified.)

-These tools are often used for API development, but I still use curl to create shell scripts for test cases, so I can't provide any recommended API browser information.
+I often use these tools for API development, but I still tend to create shell scripts using curl that also serve as test cases, so I can't provide any recommended API browser information..

 summary

-In addition to task management and progress management, you can paste JSON into the Wiki and use it as a DB, use it as a file storage, and use it other than just as a development tool, depending on your ideas.
+In addition to task management and progress management, you can also use it as a database by pasting JSON into the Wiki, or as a file storage space, and it can be used in ways other than just as a development tool, depending on your imagination

 That's it.